hoehermann/purple-presage/README.md

         cmake --build build --target run

 When using the "Debug" configuration, the linker complains about mismatching configurations.
 The implications of this are unknown.

-##### Regarding Windows 7

-Corrosion does not support the `i686-win7-windows-msvc` target, so you cannot use CMake.
-You may look into the Github Action [windows.yml](.github/workflows/msvc-make.yml) to see how to build for Windows 7, with a weird mix of MSYS2's MinGW Make and MSVC.

 ##### Notes